pphotography/Darktable_Marketing/readme.md

 ### Hints ###
-- Exported PNG's from Inkscape look a bit blurry,
+- Exported PNG's from Inkscape look a bit blurry, adding a bit sharpness with an image editor could improve the image
-- With a decent text editor that is capable of search and replace over multiple files you can change

 ### Inkscape setup ###
 Since Inkscape is vector-based and I need pixel sizes I setup Inkscape as follows: